appsquickly/typhoon-example/README.md

 ###Features:

 * Returns weather reports from a remote cloud service
-* Caches weather reports locally
+* Caches weather reports locally, for later off-line use.
 * Stores (creates, reads, updates deletes) the cities that the user is interested in receiving reports for.
 * Can use metric or old-style units.